 What is PMS?

-The female menstrual cycle is a result of the complicated hormonal interactions between your brain, reproductive organs, adrenal, pituitary, and thyroid glands.
-Premenstrual syndrome, PMS, is the set of over 150 symptoms that are the result of the hormonal shifts related to the postovulatory phase of the menstrual cycle.
+The menstrual cycle is a result of the complicated hormonal interactions between the brain, reproductive organs, adrenal, pituitary, and thyroid glands.
+Premenstrual syndrome, PMS, is the set of over 150 symptoms that are the result of the hormonal shifts related to the post-ovulatory phase of the menstrual cycle.
 The symptoms may begin from one day to 14 days before the menstrual period, and typically cease when menstruation begins.

 Symptoms may include:

 - Cravings, especially for salty or sweet foods

 - Heart pounding (palpitation)